globalprivacycontrol/landing-page/content/implementation.md

 ---

-GPC is a way users can universally express, to all sites, their preference not to be tracked across the web and other connected platforms.
+GPC is a way users can universally express, to all sites, their preference not to be tracked across the web and other web-based platforms.
 It is a technology-agnostic signal, maintained by a browser, extension, app, or other privacy-focused technology on devices including mobile and smart platforms.
 A site or service can detect and honor the signal regardless of the underlying